-Bally’s Corp., once known as Twin River Worldwide Holdings, is working on a new gambling operation with Gaming & Leisure Properties Inc. It’s part of another flurry of deals that also includes Bally’s and the Tropicana casino in Las Vegas.
+Once known as Twin River Worldwide Holdings, Bally’s Corporation is working on a new gambling operation with Gaming & Leisure Properties Inc. It’s part of another flurry of deals that includes Bally’s and the Tropicana casino in Las Vegas.
 So, Bally’s agreed to sell casinos in Black Hawk, Colorado, and Rock Island to Gaming & Leisure for $150 million.
 But, Bally’s will lease and operate those facilities.

 With me so far?

 Turnabout is fair play.
 So, Gaming & Leisure, a real estate investment trust, or REIT, will continue to own the Tropicana property and collect rent.
-You see, both original companies still own the properties but are now renting them to each other.
+So you see, both original companies still own the properties but are now renting them to each other.

 “It’s hard to be a national player in gaming without a casino there.
 [A REIT] is a tried and true pathway that companies like Caesars and MGM have proven.”Bally’s Chairman Soo Kim